 - Select Yes upon a UAC pop-up on the PC screen.

 - Once you access elevated Command Prompt, insert the following and hit Enter to reset the current network traffic filters.

 pktmon filter remove

-- Now, its time to add a new traffic filter to Port 53 and to do so, execute the given command –
+- Now, its time to add a new traffic filter to Port 53, and to do so, enter the given command –

 pktmon filter add -p 53